One loser in ‘Everything Everywhere’ romp: Oscar bait

-LOS ANGELES (AP) — When Daniel Kwan was accepting one of the many awards for “Everything All at Once” at Sunday night’s Academy Awards, he took a moment to assure his young son that what was happening was, to be sure, odd.
+LOS ANGELES (AP) — When Daniel Kwan was accepting one of the many awards for “Everything Everywhere All at Once” at Sunday night’s Academy Awards, he took a moment to assure his young son that what was happening was, to be sure, odd.

 “This is not normal,” said Kwan, who directed the film with his creative partner, Daniel Scheinert.
 “This is kind of crazy.”